 We have written to all the RFO Green Champions for whom we have contact details, outlining the process and providing access to useful tools: If you’re an RFO Green Champion and haven’t received the email, please get in touch.

-The Carbon Management planning tool is a spreadsheet to help you calculate potential savings; If you want to collate your savings data you can use our summary tool .
-The deadline of Friday 5 October for submission of plans will allow for collation and analysis in time for our Green Arts Conference on 7 November which we encourage leaders involved in Carbon Management Planning to attend with their organisation’s Green Champion.
+We will ask you to submit your plan by completing the survey by the deadline of Friday 5 October.
+This will allow for collation and analysis in time for our Green Arts Conference on 7 November which we encourage leaders involved in Carbon Management Planning to attend with their organisation’s Green Champion.
 We plan to provide individual feedback and support and will share learning from this first year of submission.

 This is a new process for all of us so please contact us if you or your Green Champion needs more help.
 In the first instance, contact our Carbon Reduction Project Manager Fiona on email@example.com or call us on 0131 529 7909.